salty-armadillo/cloud-storage/user-manager/README.md

-# File Manager
+# User Manager

-This is the cloud backend connecting to the S3 instance and helping to store and retrieve files.
-It is a Python Flask server deployed as an AWS Lambda instance.
+This is the local backend connected to the Electron frontend.
+It also helps to connect to the cloud backend and provides core functionality.
+It is a Python Flask server and will be packaged together with the Electron application.

 ---